MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/crashes/ios.md

 ## Uploading symbols

 1. Create a ZIP file for the dSYM package on your Mac.
-2. Open the *Incoming* page under *Crash Reporting* on Mobile Center of the app.
+2. Open the *Incoming* page under *Crash Reporting* on App Center of the app.
 3. Upload the zip file.
-4. After the zip file is indexed by Mobile Center new incoming crashes will be symbolicated.
+4. After the zip file is indexed by App Center new incoming crashes will be symbolicated.

 ## Troubleshooting